 Derek spent the whole first season being outclassed by the alpha and harassed by hunters that he couldn't harm for fear they would declare all out war on him.
 Even after he became alpha, the kanima easily disabled him.
 He can barely control his own pack.
 He once got taken out by Lydia.
 He was never pitched as the best or most trained, it's just the newly bitten wolves and most humans that can't match him.
 Worf could totally take Derek.

 In his defense he seems to be getting better in fighting, actually being on defense against the Kanima, going on against Ennis, going against Kali for half an episode, he does seems a little suicidal some moments, so maybe that's something to think about?

-Thought it may had something to do with her being poisoned with mistletoe, and Jennifer using that as a bargain for getting Derek on her side
+Thought it may had something to do with her being poisoned with mistletoe, and Jennifer using that as a bargaining chip to get Derek on her side.

 Even after gaining powerful healing abilities by sacrificing three doctors, Jennifer cannot truly heal the grievous disfiguring wounds inflicted on her by Kali, and relies on Glamour to conceal her true form and appear beautiful.

 Wrong Genre Savvy: Quite a few instances, several of them very different.
 Stiles seems to think he's in a buddy superhero show, Scott thinks the universe is simplistic with a clear villain (Derek) to defeat.
 We quickly learn that it's a lot more complicated.
 Lydia seems to think she's the main character of a chick-flick - and doesn't realize she'd be the bad guy in that situation.